nickg047/134b/README.md

     into the database it must have all and only the correct fields of a habit.
 This check is also used as a safeguard when adding any habits anywhere else.
 We have tried to keep the creation of a habit simple and quick since this is a relatively interaction heavy part of the app.

 The user can also choose to upload their own icon, through the 4th add icon.
 It loads up a file and displays all the icons you have selected for this session of create.
-Once you save it will save the Base64 version of the file to localStorage.
-As of now we the storage of the Base64 image works as the string is saved into the habits image.src field.
-In the final implementation we plan to correct this by either solving this bug or transitioning to firebase and direct downloading the user inputted image.
+Once you save the habit it will save the Base64 version of the file to localStorage.
+As of now the storage of the Base64 image is a string which is converted back to an image to be displayed, this string is stored within the habit object string in the database.

 _______